suurjaak/Skyperious/README.md

 form, it should run wherever Python and the required Python packages are installed.

-To run from source code: execute `skyperious.sh`, or open a terminal and run `python src/main.py` in Skyperious directory.
+If running from source code, launch `skyperious.sh` where shell scripts are supported, or launch `skyperious.bat` under Windows, or open a terminal and run `python src/main.py` in Skyperious directory.